Total cross section of the process $e^+ + e^- \to \Sigma^+ + \bar{\Sigma}^-$ including the $D$-meson loop and three-gluon contributions: Introduction

 \section{Introduction}

-It is understandable that the nucleons, as the lightest baryons, are the largest component of the observable matter in the Universe and are shown to be non-pointlike particles \cite{A1,A2}.
-In fact, the hyperons are the SU(3)-flavor-octet partners of the nucleons that contain one or more strange quarks and necessary crucial additional dimensions to study nucleon structures \cite{A3,A4}.
+It is understandable that the nucleons, as the lightest baryons, are the largest component of the observable matter in the Universe and are shown to be nonpointlike particles \cite{A1,A2}.
+In fact, the hyperons are the SU(3)-flavor-octet partners of the nucleons that contain one or more strange quarks and necessary crucial additional dimensions to study nucleon structures \cite{A3,A4,A41,A42}.
 It should be noted that to understand the strong interaction where quarks form hadrons is one of the most challenging questions in contemporary physics.
 It is known that electromagnetic form factors (EMFFs) are fundamental observables of baryons that are closely related to their internal structure and dynamics.
 That is, EMFFs, which parameterize the internal structure and dynamics of hadrons, are fundamental observables of hyperons and nucleons for understanding the effects of Quantum Chromodynamics (QCD) in hadron resonances \cite{A5,A6,A7,A8}.

 It must be noted that electromagnetic form factors describe well the changes at the point photon-hadron vertex due to the internal structure and dynamics of hadrons.
 Therefore, our knowledge of the electromagnetic form factors of the nucleon has significantly improved over the last years.
 We can say that the electromagnetic form factors, can be investigated using the process of electron-positron interaction.
 Really, it is possible to obtain valuable information about their structure from the electromagnetic form factors of nucleons with high momentum transfer.
-We can say that the internal structure of baryons is parameterized using electromagnetic form factors.

 The pioneering work of Hofstaedter \cite{I1,I2}, who studied the electromagnetic structure of hadrons, still remains an open and interesting area of research in high energy physics.
 One of the main tools for studying the structure of the nucleon is the production of hadrons in electron-positron interactions at high energies.